Undergraduate Course Catalog 2015-2016

 Information on other international programs can be obtained from the sponsoring department or the Center for International Education, Hood House, Room 204.
 Paul College students are highly encouraged to study abroad at schools accredited by the AACSB (Association to Advance Collegiate Schools of Business) and/or EQUIS (European Quality Improvement System).

 The American Institute of Certified Public Accountants (AICPA), the national association of professional accountants, mandated that five years of university education be required for national certified public accountant (CPA) certification as of the year 2000.
 Most states have approved similar requirements for licensing/certification.
 The Paul College offers a five-year program designed for students who desire a professional accounting career.
 The program leads to the joint awarding of a bachelor of science in business administration and a master of science in accounting degree.
 Application for admission to this highly selective program is made in the senior year.
 Details are provided in the Programs of Study sections of this catalog and the Graduate Catalog.

 Paul College Minors and Courses for Nonmajors

-The Paul College faculty has developed a group of courses for nonmajors that, if available and when combined with certain elective courses, can constitute a minor in business administration, economics, or hospitality management.
-A list of minor requirements is available at the Paul College Undergraduate Programs Office, Room 120, McConnell Hall.
+The Paul College faculty has developed a group of courses for nonmajors, which, when combined with certain other courses, can constitute a minor in business administration, economics, or hospitality management.
+A list of minor requirements is available at the Paul College Undergraduate Programs and Advising Office, Suite 101, Paul College.